 She notes that maternity-ward staff has a different perspective of cluster feeding, which can lead to some confusion.
 Many parents may hear the term on their first or second night in the hospital as a fussy newborn suckle frequently.
 “A baby night nurse and nurse and not come off the breast without crying because there is a delayed onset of milk,” Segrave-Daly says.
 But it’s not the same kind of pattern parents might see at home.

 Cluster feeding is an annoying feeding behavior, but will often resolve itself based on a mother’s milk supply, technique, or an adjustment in schedule.
-Until things get better, fathers have a unique opportunity to step in and help.
+Typically, cluster feeding stops after 2 or 3 months, but sometimes can stretch a few weeks longer.
+But until things get better, fathers have a unique opportunity to step in and help.

 “Develop a list of all the things to do for your partner because she actually can’t think anymore,” Segrave-Daly says.
 “She’s exhausted and everything hurts.
 Moms really don’t want to have to tell their partner what to do.”